cogentcore/core/docs/content/advanced/icons.md

 //go:generate core generate -icons .
 ```

-Then, once you run `go generate`, you can access your icons through the cicons package:
+Then, once you run `go generate`, you can access your icons through your cicons package:

 ```go
 core.NewButton(parent).SetIcon(cicons.MyIconName)